Skip to main content

 }

-First, we see that a column rowid has been added as the primary key.
-Rell uses this to reference each entity.
-Then, we see that my_key gets a unique constraint, implicitly indicating that it has a UNIQUE INDEX in the database.
-The my_index attribute becomes a column that gets an index.
+First, we observe that a column rowid has been added as the primary key, which Rell uses to reference each entity.
+Next, my_key receives a unique constraint, implicitly indicating that it has a UNIQUE INDEX in the database.
+The attribute my_index becomes a column with an index.
 Both the mutable and immutable columns are equal in the database.

 In a relational database, having several tables and references between them is common.
 This is enforced by adding foreign keys to a column.
 In Rell, this is done by referencing another entity as an attribute.
 Let's consider a simple example: one table representing a street address and one representing a house.